chair caning tips: 3 tools you must have

 How to fix crowded drilled cane holes in the frame

-Frequently, you will find that the holes drilled into the framework of a hand-caned seat fill up very quickly as you are weaving the steps.
+Frequently, you will find that the holes drilled into the framework of a hand-caned seat fill up very quickly as you are weaving the seven steps.

 The reason for this is that several strands of cane are going into the same small hole, narrowing the opening.
+This makes it very difficult to add more new strands to those holes.

-The solution to this problem is to use an icepick or long, thin awl to make room in the drilled holes.
+The solution to this problem is to use an icepick or long shank, thin awl

 Eureka!
 Now you can insert more strands in the center of the hole!
+Easy, peasy!

-Final caning tool I can’t live without
+Final Chair caning tool I can’t live without

 What are your thoughts about this blog post?